EASYNETY/1ta/docs/features/classes/Enrollment.md

                 </SelectContent>
               </Select>
               <FormDescription>
-                Control who can see and enroll in this class
+                Control who can see and enrol in this class
               </FormDescription>
               <FormMessage />
             </FormItem>